Research

 Certification and Sustainability Radar

 We use CESAR to analyse green buildings in the Big 7 office property markets (Berlin, Düsseldorf, Frankfurt, Hamburg, Cologne, Munich and Stuttgart).
 In our analysis, we always use the terms ‘certification’ and ‘certified’ to refer to properties which are certified, pre-certified or registered for certification.
 We have investigated the stock of, and demand for office space in these markets, but not developments under construction or at the planning stage.
 We have taken account of all recognised certificates in Germany, i.e. DGNB, LEED, BREEAM.
-The Hafen-City-Siegel certificate, which is of specific regional importance to Hamburg, was added to the DGNB in June 2023 as a special environmental award with a focus on environmental aspects.

 Contact us